Irish Travellers: Health

 The health of Irish Travellers is significantly poorer than that of the general population in Ireland.
 A 2007 Irish report found that over half of Travellers do not live past the age of 39 years.
 The conclusion was based on data between January 1995 and December 2004.
-By comparison, the median life expectancy in Ireland is 81.5 years.
+By comparison, the median life expectancy in Ireland in 2007 was 79.6 years.
 Another government report of 1987 found:

 From birth to old age, they have high mortality rates, particularly from accidents, metabolic and congenital problems, but also from other major causes of death.
 Female Travellers have especially high mortality compared to settled women.

 In 2007, the Department of Health and Children in the Republic of Ireland, in conjunction with the Department of Health, Social Services and Public Safety in Northern Ireland, commissioned the University College Dublin's School of Public Health and Population Science to conduct a major cross-border study of Travellers' welfare.
 The study, including a detailed census of Traveller population and an examination of their health status, was expected to take up to three years to complete.
 The main results of the study were published in 2010.

-The birth rate of Irish Travellers has decreased since the 1990s, but they still have one of the highest birth rates in Europe.
-The birth rate for the Traveller community for 2005 was 33.32 per 1,000, possibly the highest birth rate recorded for any community in Europe.
+The birth rate of Irish Travellers has decreased since the 1980s, but they still have one of the highest birth rates in Europe.
+The birth rate for the Traveller community in 2008 was 24.4 per 1,000, higher than that of any European country; it was lower in Northern Ireland than in the Republic of Ireland.

-On average, there are ten times more driving fatalities within the Traveller community.
-At 22%, this represents the most common cause of death among Traveller males.
-Some 10% of Traveller children die before their second birthday, compared to just 1% of the general population.
+Driving deaths are ten times more common in Traveller community compared to the general population.
+At 22%, this is the most common cause of death among Traveller men; for women, it is cancer.
+Traveller children have much higher mortality rates compared to the general population, with 10% of Traveller children dying by age two and only 1% of the general population.
+Almost 40% of young children's deaths are due to sudden infant death syndrome, and another 25% are due to genetic conditions.
 In Ireland, 2.6% of all deaths in the total population were for people aged under 25, versus 32% for Travellers.
 80% of Travellers die before the age of 65.

 In 2010, the National Traveller Suicide Awareness Project found that Traveller men are over six times more likely to die by suicide than the general population.
 In 2008, 11.2% of Traveller deaths that year were as a result of suicide.